alphagov/govuk-developer-docs/source/manual/data-gov-uk-supporting-ckan.html.md

 commands take a path to the config file with the `-c` option, which is located at `/var/ckan/ckan.ini` in our deployments.

-Once connected to the `ckan` machine, the commands should be run from within the var directory as follows:
+Once connected to the `ckan` machine, the commands should be run from within the `/var` directory as follows:

 ```
-cd ../../var
-sudo -u deploy govuk_setenv ckan /var/apps/ckan/venv3/bin/ckan [COMMAND]
+user@ec2-integration-blue-ckan-ip-1-2-3:/var$ sudo -u deploy govuk_setenv ckan /var/apps/ckan/venv3/bin/ckan [COMMAND]
 ```

 ### Initialising the database